|Len Cantello testimonial match with an All-Black team|

 RW: Shaun Wright-Philips

 Shaun Wright-Philips is Ian Wright's adopted son.
 He first made his name with Manchester City and transferred to Chelsea for 21 million pound in 2005.
 He also played for Queens Park Rangers.
-At the time of writing, he plays for New York Red Bulls.
+He played for New York Red Bulls between 2015 and 2016 with his brother Bradley Wright-Philips.
 He played 36 times for England.
-He went to South Africa 2010.
+He went to the 2010 World Cup Finals in South Africa.

 LW: John Barnes